wacncontent/CustomizeTool/output/includes/virtual-networks-vnet-faq-include.md

 ### Can I connect a VNet to another VNet in Azure?

 Yes.
 You can create VNet to VNet communication by using REST APIs or Windows PowerShell.
+You can also connect VNets via VNet Peering.
+See more details about peering [here.](/documentation/articles/virtual-network-peering-overview/)

 ## Name Resolution (DNS)